 The AC Hydraulics DK13HLQ jack is now very hard to find in the USA.
 Due to the weak dollar, and the site of manufacture, which is Denmark, the jack has become so high-priced that few distributors will carry it.
 See the "jack choices" section for my latest updates of good jacks for your C6.

 I'd certainly suggest you choose option (1) above.
 Then you can either use the "Clever" way, or the "Quick $ way".
-The quick $ way is to buy the AC hydraulics DK13HLQ, or the Omega 29023, shove it under the car, and be done in 30 seconds.
-The problem is that the AC Hydraulics jack costs > $575.
-The Omega 29023 is probably the single best choice for now, as it is easily available, and costs only $260.
+The quick $$$ way is to buy the AC hydraulics DK13HLQ, or similar jack as I've listed below, shove it under the car, and be done in 30 seconds.
+The problem is that the AC Hydraulics jack costs > $600, IF you can find one.
+The Harbor Freight #68050. is probably the single best choice for now, because it is easily available, from a reliable vendor, and costs only $140 - a STEAL, compared to the other jacks I've shown below.

 When shopping for a jack, make sure it can meet all the spec requirements to get under that front cross-member.
-The Omega 29023 is the only one I know of for now.
+I've included a list of good jack choices there.
 But please let me know if you find another jack that can jack the C6 from the front without using wood blocks or ramps.
 I'd love to keep this page updated with best jack information.

 Your other option is to spend $50 on a two-ton jack from Walmart or NAPA, and use the clever method shown below.
-But I frequently want the car up to clean the wheels and wheel wells, so investing in the $$$ jack was well worth it to me.
+But after the first time, that becomes a real nuisance, so investing in the $$$ jack was well worth it to me.

 Here are some supplies you might need.
 Your ic needs depend upon which of the above methods you choose to lift your C6.